Kashgari man and Jonway UFO A380

 Other popular new models in Kashgar include the SsangYong Korando, Shanghai Englon SC6, Chevrolet Sail, ChangAn Eado, Hyundai Tucson, Great Wall Voleex C10 and Haval M4, BYD F3 Surui, GAC Gonow Aooseed G5, Jonway UFO A380, Hyundai ix35 and Elantra Yuedong.
 Let’s also note quite a few Chevrolet Malibu, ChangAn CS35, BYD S6, JAC Refine S5 and Liebao/Leopaard Q6 (aka Mitsubishi Pajero).
 I also spotted one Hyundai Mistra already as well as two Ford F150 Raptor, my first Liebao CS6, two Linian S1 and one Iran Khodro Sahir (aka Samand).
 Remember we are closer to Tehran than Beijing!

 GAC Trumpchi GS5

 Lastly a lot of you have asked about pollution levels in Chinese cities.
-Well in Kashgar a mix of questionable exhaust fumes and heavy dust had me yearn for a shower at the end of each day like rarely I ever have in my life!
+Well in Kashgar a mix of questionable exhaust fumes and heavy dust had me yearn for a high pressure shower at the end of each day like rarely I ever have in my life!
 It’s simple, the mere fact of stepping outside instantly covers you with a thin layer of dust and as far as cars are concerned the only time they are clean is within 5 minutes of having been washed – at most.

 Electric scooters in Kashgar